Garrison Petawawa: Current operations

-427 Special Operations Aviation Squadron and 450 Tactical Helicopter Squadron are based here and operate their own helipads at Petawawa Heliport.
+427 Special Operations Aviation Squadron and 450 Tactical Helicopter Squadron are based here and operate their own helipads at Petawawa Heliport located approximately 5 km north.
 They fly the Bell CH-146 Griffon and CH-147F Chinook, respectively.
 Also located at the base are the Canadian Special Operations Regiment and the Canadian Special Operations Training Centre.

 The base motto is, in the eastern Anishinaabe language, endazhe kinamandowa chimaganishak (or fully vocalized as endazhi-gikinoo'amawindowaa zhimaaganishag).
 The literal English translation is "Training Ground of the Soldiers".
 The translation used on the base is "Training Ground of the Warriors".

 Garrison Petawawa Museum and the Canadian Airborne Forces Museum

 The Garrison Petawawa Museum and the Canadian Airborne Forces Museum feature uniforms, medals, patches, photographs and other Base and Airborne memorabilia.
-It is open all week 11-4.
 The museum collects, preserves, and shows, documents, artifacts, photos which illustrate the military life of our base in the city of Petawawa in all aspects of life in peace and in war.
 The Garrison Petawawa Military Museums "are dedicated to the remembrance of our military past and recognition of the Canadian Armed Forces' service to humanity, through the education of our youth, the fostering of identity, and the nurturing of understanding, the promotion of spirit de corps and the preservation of our collective community heritage."
 Garrison Petawawa Military Museums are affiliated with CMA, CHIN, and Virtual Museum of Canada.

 "INTO ACTION" (1988) by André Gauthier (sculptor) marks the 20th anniversary of the Canadian Airborne Regiment; the sculpture at the entrance to Garrison Petawawa's Airborne Forces Museum depicts a Canadian paratrooper in winter combat gear.